Cardiomyopathy G021

 - Cardiac transplant rejection #

-- Myocardial abnormality caused by valvular disease * - Cardiac valve disease SoPs (Rheumatic heart disease; aortic stenosis)
+- Myocardial abnormality caused by valvular disease* - Cardiac valve disease SOPs (Rheumatic heart disease; Aortic stenosis; Mitral Valve Prolapse)

-- Infective myocarditis * (may lead to cardiomyopathy as a sequela)
+- Infective myocarditis* - Myocarditis SOP (May lead to cardiomyopathy as a sequela)

 - Exercise-induced cardiac remodelling (athlete’s heart) #